PyAntony/java-elevator-simulation/README.md

 - “mvn clean package”
 - “java -jar target/elevator-v1.jar \<numPeople\> \<movingTime\> \<numFloors\> \<eCapacity\> \<simNum\>”

-Required arguments ->
+Required arguments **->**
-numPeople: number of people to enter the building.
+*numPeople*: number of people to enter the building.
-movingTime: time to wait for elevator to move between floors in seconds.
+*movingTime*: time to wait for elevator to move between floors in seconds.
-numFloors: number of floors in the building.
+*numFloors*: number of floors in the building.
-eCapacity: elevator loading capacity.
+*eCapacity*: elevator loading capacity.
-simNum: number of floors the elevator will travel.
+*simNum*: number of floors the elevator will travel.

 ## Output Example